kakitomeru/auth/README.md

 # WIP: Auth Service

-This is a repository for the authentication service.
-It's a microservice that handles user authentication and authorization.
+This is a repository for the auth service.
+It's a microservice that handles user authentication.
 It's built with Go and uses gRPC for communication with an [API Gateway](https://github.com/kakitomeru/gateway).

 ## How to run